Heatblur-Simulations/f-14-manual/SphinxManual/Manual/source/cockpit.rst

 ------------------
 .. image:: /images/cockpit/detail/pilot/rwrcaution.png

-Warning lights connected to the ALR-67 indicating different types of threats.
+Warning lights connected to the ALR-67/ALR-45 indicating different types of threats.

+ALR-67:

-SAM - SAM, steady illumination when detecting lock on from a SAM tracking radar.
+* SAM - steady illumination when detecting lock on from a SAM tracking radar.
 Flashes when missile launch is detected.

-AAA - AAA, steady illumination when detecting lock on from a AAA tracking radar.
+* AAA - steady illumination when detecting lock on from a AAA tracking radar.
 Flashes when AAA firing is detected.

-AI - AI, steady illumination when detecting lock on from an airborne interceptor radar.
+* AI - steady illumination when detecting lock on from an airborne interceptor radar.

+ALR-45:

+* SA TRK - lights steady whenever a SAM tracking radar is received

+* SAM - master SAM warning indication, lights steady for MA (missile alert), flashes for ML (missile launch)

+* AI/AAA - lights steady whenever an ambiguous AI/AAA radar is received

+* AI - lights steady whenever an airborne interceptor radar is received

 .. _pstbycomp: